Kane hears plea for referendum to fund services for disabled

 There are 10,000 people in Kane County who will need lifelong care due to a developmental disability, according to Patrick Flaherty, vice chairman of the Association for Individual Development.

-AID provides services for the developmentally disabled and mentally ill throughout Kane, Kendall, DeKalb, DuPage, suburban Cook and Will counties.
+The Aurora-based AID provides services for the developmentally disabled and mentally ill.

 The funds generated by the referendum would go toward services and facilities for the developmentally disabled.
-It would also create a committee designed to evaluate how funds would be disbursed.
+It would also create a committee designed to evaluate how funds would be dispersed.

 Many families with developmentally disabled children are able to provide care for their loved ones after they graduate from school.
 Flaherty wanted the committee to recognize that may not be a permanent solution, however.

-The potential referendum question will be discussed next at an Executive Committee meeting Jan.
-10. It would need to pass through the Executive Committee and the full county board on Jan.
-15 to be placed on the April ballots.
+The potential referendum question will next be talked about at an Executive Committee meeting on Jan.
+10. It would need to pass through the executive committee and the full County Board on Jan.
+15 in order to be placed on the April ballots.

 If that deadline is not met, the next ballot that the question could appear on would be in 2014.

-Committee member Melisa Taylor, R-Sugar Grove, noted that the potential referendum question does nothing for substance abuse or mental health patients.
+Committee member Melisa Taylor noted that the potential referendum question does nothing for substance abuse or mental health patients.